 An interactive event for staff and postgraduate research students focused on the Global Challenges Research Fund (GCRF).

-With an exciting line-up of speakers and plenty of opportunity to make new connections; the day will be of value to University staff and postgraduate research students who are interested in how they can get involved and help shape funded research projects that work across academic disciplines, across organisations and across countries and continents to have genuine impact in developing countries.
+This event provided an exciting line-up of speakers and plenty of opportunities to make new connections; the day was of massive value to University staff and postgraduate research students who were interested in how they can get involved and help shape funded research projects that work across academic disciplines, across organisations and across countries and continents to have genuine impact in developing countries.

 - 9:30–10:00 - Registration, coffee and informal networking